Abdul Hamid (scholar): Career

 During his time at the Mohsinia Madrasa, Madarshahi was familiarised with Abdul Wahid Bengali and became greatly influenced by him, eventually co-operating in his reformation movement.
 He participated in various religious seminars and debate conferences, and started to become known as a debater.
 Thereafter, he was bestowed the title of Fakhr al-Islām (Glory of Islam) and Munāẓir-e-Islām (Debater of Islam).
 From very early on, he founded a small maktab in Khandaqia where he provided religious education to children, as well as the elderly.
 Madarshahi also played an important role in establishing maktabs in other areas.

 In 1896, he co-founded Al-Jamiatul Ahlia Darul Ulum Moinul Islam along with Abdul Wahid Bengali, Sufi Azizur Rahman and Habibullah Qurayshi, after realising the importance of having a madrasa in colonial Bengal.
 The madrasa was founded along with the assistance of locals too.
 Madarshahi also established another large madrasa in nearby Fatehpur, known as al-Jāmiʿah al-Ḥamīdiyyah Nāṣir al-Islām.

 Works

-Madarshahi has written several works pertaining to Islam.
+Hamid has written several works pertaining to Islam.
 These include: